EU, US agree to temporarily suspend tariffs in steel dispute - WTMJ

 When Trump imposed the tariffs, Europe retaliated by raising tariffs on U.S.-made motorcycles, bourbon, peanut butter and jeans, among other items.

 “This news couldn’t come soon enough.
 Distillers across the United States are breathing a huge sigh of relief after bracing for a 50% tariff on American whiskeys in just a matter of days,” said Chris Swonger, president of the Distilled Spirits Council.
-He said any extension “would have forced many craft distillers out of the EU market,” one of the most lucrative markets in the world.
+He said more tariffs “would have forced many craft distillers out of the EU market,” one of the most lucrative markets in the world.

+Even big companies would have been affected, like the producer of Jack Daniel’s Tennessee Whiskey.
+“We are encouraged by today’s agreement between the U.S. and the EU to avoid the doubling of tariffs on American whiskey,” the Louisville, Kentucky-based Brown-Forman Corp. said in a statement.

+Even if U.S. whiskey remains subject to 25% retaliatory tariffs, “we remain hopeful that the negotiators will build on the progress that’s been made and ultimately secure a removal of tariffs,” it said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.